luanpotter/shattered-wilds/docs/races.md

 | Goliath| +STR, -CON     | L    |
 | Tellur | +CON, -STR     | S    |

-Our race gives you some physical stat changes (these changes will bypass level cap) and a size category.
+A character's race grants them some physical stat changes (these changes will bypass level cap) and a size category.

-The Size category determines your Size Modifier which is used in a few derived attributes and checks on your character sheet:
+The Size category determines the Size Modifier which is used in a few derived attributes and checks on the character sheet:

 | Size | Modifier |
 |------|----------|